ufosc/osc-docs/docs/osc-docs/writingdocs.md

 :::caution Installing the Project

-It is highly recommended to have the OSC Docs repository installed on your system prior to modifying the codebase.
+It is highly recommended to have the OSC Docs repository installed on your system prior to modifying the code base.
 Installation of OSC Docs is documented in the [Installation](/docs/osc-docs/installation) guide.

 :::